Re-Volt/re-volt-addon/docs/scripts.md

 ## `properties.py`
 Blender Properties for Re-Volt Objects and getter/setter functions.

-## `rvfiles.py`
-Functions for working with the Re-Volt folder structure to locate textures and car/level files.
-Helper functions that have nothing to do with Blender can be found here.

 ## `rvstruct.py`
 Classes for Re-Volt's binary files (reads and exports, from rvtools).